4477 prefix tara

 This helps authorities track and stop these calls.

 Never share personal information.
 Legitimate companies won’t ask for passwords, PINs, or full bank details via text or an unsolicited call.
-If they do, it’s a red flag.
+It’s a red flag if they do.

-If you don’t recognize the 4477 prefix tara and weren’t expecting a call or text, it’s safest to ignore and block it.
-Trust your instincts.
-If something feels off, it probably is.
+If you don’t recognize the 4477 prefix tara and weren’t expecting a call or text, ignore it.
+Block it.
+Your instincts matter here, if something feels off, it probably is.